Shop

 How did you find your au pair?

 I spoke with a few host families and since we had the space, we decided to look into the two au pair agencies that kept coming up.
 We made host family profiles with Cultural Care Au Pair and Au Pair Care.
 It was kind of like dating.
 You can search for possible au pairs by different countries, age, childcare experience, and availability.
 Some au pairs are available within a month or two and others are looking for a position 6 months out.
 You can even see videos of potential au pair candidates.
 If someone seems like a fit, you click “connect” and if they’re interested, they will request a connection with you.
 At that point, you set up a time to chat via FaceTime.
-We spoke with our au pair for at least an hour, and then emailed back and forth.
+I spoke with her via FaceTime twice for at least an hour.
+That really helped!
+We matched pretty quickly and started texting after that point.

 How much does it cost?